smgoggin10/ESCHR/README.md

 ## Getting started

-For full documentation, please refer to the [documentation][link-docs] for details.
-In particular, the
+For full documentation, please refer to the [documentation][link-docs] for further details.

--   [API documentation][link-api].

 ### Most basic example run script: